-The 2024 Recommended Budget includes \$5.3 million in transfers for capital improvement projects from County property-tax-supported funds to the Capital Improvement Fund in 2024: \$4.6 million for facility projects and \$0.8 million for drainage.
+The 2024 budget includes \$5.3 million in transfers for capital improvement projects from County property-tax-supported funds to the Capital Improvement Fund in 2024: \$4.6 million for facility projects and \$0.8 million for drainage.

-Current projections outline surpluses in 2024 through 2026 as revenues are projected to exceed expenditures in each of those years.
-Deficits are projected in 2027 and 2028 due largely to the ongoing compensation strategy and the Technology Review Board (TRB) and Capital Improvement Plan (CIP) projects that are included in those years.
-Cumulative fund balances in property-tax-supported funds are projected to decrease to around \$102.9 million throughout the forecast as shown on the graph on the top of the next page; however, the General Fund will still exceed the minimum fund balance requirement of 20.0 percent of budgeted expenditures in each year of the forecast.
+Current projections outline surpluses in 2024 through 2027 as revenues are projected to exceed expenditures in each of those years.
+A deficit is projected in 2028 due largely to the ongoing compensation strategy and the Technology Review Board (TRB) and Capital Improvement Plan (CIP) projects that are included in those years.
+Cumulative fund balances in property-tax-supported funds are projected to decrease to around \$122.2 million throughout the forecast as shown on the graph on the top of the next page; however, the General Fund will still exceed the minimum fund balance requirement of 20.0 percent of budgeted expenditures in each year of the forecast.

 As outlined previously, the organizaton's strategic efforts are significantly influenced by the forecast.
 The forecast is a valuable planning tool that is used to ensure the long-term continuity of essential services.
-Prior to the national recession, Sedgwick County proactively implemented an initiative to increase its fund balances during the good times to weather significant economic downturns later through a "Rainy Day Reserve".
+Prior to the national recession, Sedgwick

+County proactively implemented an initiative to increase its fund balances during the good times to weather significant economic downturns later through a "Rainy Day Reserve".